isleofcode/ember-cordova/pages/setup_guide.md

   ember install ember-cordova
 ```

-If you already have a Cordova project at ember-cordova/cordova it will not be overwritten.
+Existing Cordova projects at ember-cordova/cordova will not be overwritten.

 You can optionally pass the following params: